Patients, carers, and the public are essential to our work. You are our greatest strength and we could not do our work without your help.

-The NIHR Maudsley Biomedical Research Centre and Dementia Unit (BRC/U) conducts research trials every year.
+We conduct research trials every year.
 A large number of these are clinical trials.

 What are clinical trials?

 Clinical trials are research studies which test new treatments or approaches to see whether they are effective.
 They help us to understand how to treat illnesses better.
-When your doctor decides on a course of treatment for you, they will be using the results of previous trials to make that decision.
+When your doctor decides on a course of treatment for you, they will be using the results of previous clinical trials to make that decision.

 What happens if I am asked to take part in a clinical trial?

-If you are asked to take part in a clinical trial, you will be given information about the trial.
+You will be given information about the trial.
 Taking part is always voluntary.
 You should never feel under any pressure to take part in research and all clinical trials follow strict ethical rules.
 Should you have any concerns about a trial you are approached to take part in, speak to your doctor or care provider.

 What will I be asked to do?